AbhiGowdaIndia/Tomato-leaf-disease/README.md

 * Name of the disease,
 * Cause for the disease,
 * Symptoms and
-* Treament for the disease.
+* Treatment for the disease.

 The model is deployed using streamlit.